 Traveling by air with urinary catheters can be a bit intimidating, especially for people who are new to cathing.
-180 Medical likes to keep our patients well informed, and up to speed with the latest urological research, news, and tips.
+180 Medical likes to keep our patients well informed with the latest urological research, news, and tips.

 First, Contact the Airline